odan/odan.github.io/_posts/2020-06-09-slim4-testing.md

 * Test a repository against the actual database
 * Test an application service using a real controller action
-* Test a HTTP integration agains the real webservice
+* Test a HTTP integration against the real webservice

 Assertions may test the HTTP API, or side-effects such as database, filesystem, datetime, logging etc.

 Depending on your needs, you can choose to run your test against a integration database (with fixtures) or only against a mocked repository.